 Browsing 60 - 70 results of 141 podcasts

 TI teacher coach Jennifer Paillet explains how to fit in more labs, and get students thinking creatively by using take-home labs.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 Students may come into your classroom with preconceived ideas about how things work.
-TI director Linda Shore explains why she feels it’s important to explore students’ private theories about the world, and some ways she’s found to do that in her own classrooms.
+TI director Linda Shore explains why she feels its important to explore students private theories about the world, and some ways shes found to do that in her own classrooms.

 Exploratorium staff physicist Thomas Humphrey reveals why size does matter, at least in physics.
 Need to remember why you teach?
 Listen to this incredible story from one of our teacher coaches recalling her first year of teaching.
-TI staff educator and math enthusiast Lori Lambertson describes how to find her favorite number.
-Astrophysicist and native Hawaiian Dr. Paul Coleman is used to operating in the worlds of both science and spiritual tradition.
-But in this short podcast, he tells a story of one time when those two worlds clashed, and he was reminded of the importance of remembering his native roots.